 The TSCF is distributed and shared in two key ways.
-Firstly, through the provision of essential services like energy on a human rights rather than a profit basis and, secondly, by direct distribution to members for social capital building and for providing services where the profit motive is inappropriate or failing, e.g. independent journalism.
+Firstly, through the provision of free, privacy-secure online services and, secondly, by direct distribution to members for social capital building as identified through the Trruster feedback mechanism.

-A simple way to understand the concept is in terms of how advertising currently funds a range of online services.
+A simple way to understand how we fund social capital building is in terms of how advertising currently funds a range of online services.

 Advertising works on recording and paying for clicks and views.

 With TSCF, content developers can add a Trruster feedback link to any content or initiative and invite people to give feedback.
 This creates a direct link (text or button) which can accompany each communication seeking feedback from the public.

 For example, a member who reads an article and finds the content valuable and informative will be encouraged to click on the accompanying Trruster Feedback button to record feedback.
 Positive feedback results in Trruster credits being allocated as follows:

 - 10 credits for “neutral”